 If you attended an institution in the United States, you have the option to upload a scanned copy of your transcript—through your online application—to allow for faster application processing.
 This should be a scanned or electronic copy of a transcript obtained directly from the Office of the Registrar at the issuing institution.
 Both your name and the name of the institution should be clearly visible.

 Transcripts uploaded by the applicant are considered unofficial.
 This feature is offered in order to save you time and ensure that a record of your academic progress is included with your submitted application.
-It eliminates the need to have transcripts mailed to us during the initial processing and review of your application, and precludes any delays resulting from the non-receipt of a transcript.
+It eliminates the need to have transcripts sent to us during the initial processing and review of your application, and precludes any delays resulting from the non-receipt of a transcript.

 Only if you are admitted to Teachers College and choose to enroll will you be required to have final, official transcripts submitted by all academic institutions listed on your application.
 Your offer of admission will be contingent upon the receipt and verification of these official transcripts, which must be submitted directly by the Office of the Registrar (or equivalent office) of their issuing institutions.
 Failure to supply final official transcripts may impact your ability to register for classes.
 Teachers College reserves the right to rescind an offer of admission if there is a discrepancy between the uploaded version/evaluation and the official original transcript(s).